Azure-Samples/event-hubs-dotnet-management/README.md

 ## Prerequisites

-In order to get started using the Service Bus management libraries, you must authenticate with Azure Active Directory (AAD).
+In order to get started using the Event Hub management libraries, you must authenticate with Azure Active Directory (AAD).
 AAD requires that you authenticate as a Service Principal which provides access to your Azure resources.
 For information on creating a Service Principal follow one of these articles:

 * [Use the Azure Portal to create Active Directory application and service principal that can access resources](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal)
 * [Use Azure PowerShell to create a service principal to access resources](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-authenticate-service-principal)